tgross/blog.0x74696d.com/content/posts/2022-11-27-io_uring-and-seccomp.md

 categories:
 - development
 - security
-date: 2022-11-26T12:00:00Z
+date: 2022-11-27T12:00:00Z
 title: "io_uring and seccomp"
 slug: iouring-and-seccomp
 ---

-Recent Linux kernels have the kqueue-alike `io_uring` interface for asynchronous I/O. Instead of making a bunch of syscalls, you make a `io_uring_enter` syscall to submit batches of I/O requests to a circular buffer called the submission queue.
-And then you can read the results off another buffer called the completion queue without making additional syscalls to the kernel.
+Recent Linux kernels have the kqueue-alike [`io_uring`][] interface for asynchronous I/O. Instead of making read and write syscalls, you write batches of I/O requests to a circular buffer in userland called the submission queue, and make a `io_uring_enter` syscall to submit them to the kernel.
+Instead of making individual syscalls, `io_uring` submission queue entries (SQEs) take an opcode for the specific I/O operation they're performing, and that's mapped to the same kernel code that normally services the syscall.
+You can read the results off another buffer called the completion queue without making additional syscalls to the kernel.
+This can meaningfully improve I/O performance, especially in the face of Spectre/Meltdown mitigations.

-An interesting side effect of this is that `io_uring` effectively bypasses the protections provided by seccomp filtering &mdash; we can't filter out syscalls we never make!
-Instead `io_uring` takes an opcode for the specific I/O operation it's performing and that's mapped to the same kernel code that normally services the syscall.
+A side effect is that `io_uring` effectively bypasses the protections provided by seccomp filtering &mdash; we can't filter out syscalls we never make!
+This isn't a security vulnerability per se, but something you should keep in mind if you have especially paranoid seccomp rules.
+Practically speaking it's going to be rare that anything I/O related is going to be seccomp filtered, but I thought it was interesting enough to reproduce myself.

 Suppose we want to prevent our application from making outbound network requests by blocking the `connect(2)` syscall.
 First let's look at an example of synchronous syscalls.

 ```rust
 use std::env;